MOJU is concerned with the “Mental BEING” of young people from Olhão in risk situations

 In the sessions, issues related to emotional literacy also arise, that is, «they recognize their emotions», issues of sexuality, identity, stereotypes, consumption, among others.

-In addition to these sessions, the “SER Mental” project also promotes a program of mindfulness, aimed at referred young people, but also at parents and guardians.
+In addition to these sessions, the “SER Mental” project also promotes a program of or mindfulness, aimed at referred young people, but also at parents and guardians.

 Based on meditation, this program intends that, during eight sessions, participants "acquire the ability to be aware of themselves and the world around them", that is, "pay attention to the present moment, without judgment, and with a intention", says Carla Fernandes.